-HT101 Introduction to Hospitality & Tourism (G) 3 credits (fall) DA: L1 CCT
+HT101 Introduction to Hospitality & Tourism (G)

 An overview to the hospitality industry which provides details regarding history of the industry, career opportunities, organizational structures, management and human resource needs within the industry.
 Industry segments will be examined in event planning, food service, lodging, and tourism.
 This course will also expose the student to sound management practices within the industry.